Giant Bomb: Remote work, acquisition by Red Ventures, Nextlander departures, and new contractors (2020–2021)

-Gerstmann's firing, reorganization, and acquisition by Fandom (2022–present)
+Gerstmann's firing, reorganization, and acquisition by Fandom (2022–2025)

 On June 6, 2022, Giant Bomb announced Jeff Gerstmann's departure from the website.
 The following day, Gerstmann confirmed he would be starting a new independent podcast, "The Jeff Gerstmann Show", funded via Patreon.
 Gerstmann elaborated in the podcast's first episode later that day that the decision to leave Giant Bomb was a result of feeling overly stressed and creatively stifled by the increasing bureaucracy and time spent on business and management while working under a corporation, coupled with a desire to spend more time focusing on the actual production of content and the discussion of games and the industry.
-Gerstmann elaborated further in the October 25th episode of the podcast, stating that he "got fired three weeks before [he] was going to quit;" while uncertain as to the exact circumstances surrounding his dismissal, he noted that he had become disillusioned at that time, as it had become clear that his goals for the website would not be possible under their parent company.
+Gerstmann elaborated further in the October 25 episode of the podcast, stating that he "got fired three weeks before [he] was going to quit;" while uncertain as to the exact circumstances surrounding his dismissal, he noted that he had become disillusioned at that time, as it had become clear that his goals for the website would not be possible under their parent company.

 On the same day as Gerstmann's podcast began, Giant Bomb announced a reorganization focused on a core crew of nine personalities.
-In addition to Rorie, Oestreicher, Ochoa, Bakalar and O'Brien, Tamoor Hussain and Lucy James would be joining Giant Bomb while also remaining part of GameSpot's editorial team, with Jeff Grubb joining the site full time and producing a daily news show, Game Mess Mornings, as well.
+In addition to Rorie, Oestreicher, Ochoa, Bakalar, and O'Brien, Tamoor Hussain and Lucy James would be joining Giant Bomb while also remaining part of GameSpot's editorial team, with Jeff Grubb joining the site full time and producing a daily news show, Game Mess Mornings, as well.
 Former editor Dan Ryckert would also be returning to the site, now in a creative director position.
 On October 3, 2022, Fandom, Inc. announced that they had acquired multiple entertainment websites from Red Ventures, including Giant Bomb.
-On January 19, 2023, several employees of various Fandom websites were laid off, including Oestricher and O'Brien.
-On the March 14 episode of the Giant Bombcast, Matthew Rorie announced he would be departing the site at the end of the week.
+On January 19, 2023, several employees of various Fandom websites were laid off, including Oestreicher and O'Brien.
+On the March 14, 2023, episode of the Giant Bombcast, Matthew Rorie announced he would be departing the site at the end of the week.

+Independence (2025–present)

+In March 2025, Giant Bomb and GameSpot launched the Power Block, a shared streaming block made up of content from both websites.
+However, conflict arose in April after Fandom management forced all streaming activities to be halted, along with placing content restrictions on the site due to "brand safety" concerns.
+This culminated on April 30, with episode #888 of the Giant Bombcast, in which the staff openly mocked these changes, being removed shortly after release; the following day, Grubb confirmed he was no longer employed at Giant Bomb, while Ryckert and longtime contributor Mike Minotti stated they would no longer be appearing on the site due to disagreement with Fandom's treatment of Grubb and direction for Giant Bomb's future.

+One week later during a live Giant Bombcast recording at PAX East, Grubb and Bakalar announced that the two had purchased the site from Fandom, and would be sharing ownership with Ryckert, Ochoa, and Minotti.
+The staff confirmed that funding would primarily be driven by premium subscriptions and merchandise sales going forward.